 Comfrey is a tall, reliable perennial in USDA Hardiness Zones 4-9.
-When fully mature, under excellent conditions, it can be 3-6 feet tall and 2-4 feet wide so it could be considered a shrub and is a gorgeous way to get some height in your flower garden.
-Comfrey does best in full sun, but can tolerate partial shade, and because of it’s deep tap root it is extremely drought tolerant.
+When fully mature, under excellent conditions, it can be 3-6 feet tall and 2-4 feet wide.
+It could be considered a shrub and is a gorgeous way to get some height in your flower garden.
+Comfrey does best in full sun but can tolerate partial shade.
+Because of its deep tap root, it is extremely drought tolerant.

-Once established, it will basically take care of itself and can live for several decades before it begins to diminish.
-Lovely, large, deep green leaves are topped by blue, pink, purple or white bell shaped flowers in mid spring to early summer.
-One word of warning, once you add comfrey to your garden, it can be hard to get rid of with it’s deep & dense root structure (but you won’t want to get rid of it!).
+Once established, comfrey will basically take care of itself and can live for several decades before it begins to diminish.
+Lovely, large, deep green leaves are topped by blue, pink, purple, or white bell shaped flowers in mid spring to early summer.
+One word of warning, once you add comfrey to your garden, it can be hard to get rid of.
+Comfrey has a very deep & dense root structure (but you won’t want to get rid of it!).

 Comfrey in the garden

 As a spring bloomer with bright, attractive flowers, comfrey will attract lots of bees & other pollinators.
 This provides them with an important food source after the winter and ensures your garden will be on their “must visit” list all summer long!

 The large, fast-growing leaves drape over the soil, providing a home for beneficial insects to live in & lay their eggs in, increasing your garden’s biodiversity.

 With it’s deep tap root, comfrey is great for breaking up heavy clay soil.

 Comfrey has been shown to help fruit trees grow stronger & produce better, so growing a plant at the base of your fruit trees is a great way to use comfrey in the garden.
 The leaves are very fast growing, so you can cut back your plant 4-5 times during the growing season to harvest.

 Russian Comfrey vs True Comfrey